JuliaAstro/AstroImages.jl/docs/src/manual/dimensions-and-world-coordinates.md

 # Dimensions and World Coordinates

-AstroImages are based on [Dimensional Data](https://github.com/rafaqz/DimensionalData.jl).
+AstroImages are based on [DimensionalData.jl](https://github.com/rafaqz/DimensionalData.jl).
 Each axis is assigned a dimension name and the indices are tracked.

 ```@setup coords
 using AstroImages